LukeSmithxyz/mutt-wizard/README.md

 ## User interface

 The main script can take an email and autodetect its server settings, generating a muttrc and offlineimaprc profile automatically.
 I gives you options for add accounts to the system, detecting them, removing them and autodetecting mailboxes and generating shortcut keys in mutt.
+You get:

++ Automatic configuration of mutt and offlineimap
++ Automatic encryption and safe storage of passwords which are used my mutt and offlineimap when necessary
++ Multiple account management in mutt: jump from account to account with the `i` prefix in mutt: `i1`: first email account, `i5`: fifth, etc.
++ Easy movement to mail folders in mutt: `gi`: go to inbox, `gs` to sent mail, `ga` to archive, `gS` to spam, `gd` to drafts, etc.
++ Some sensible default controls and colors.
+This system is going to be integrated into my [public auto-rice script](https://larbs.xyz) so I want it to look pretty and be usable out the box.

 ### Will it work on my email?
 (95% yes)

 Yes!
-At this point the only problems are the unexpected ones.
+At this point, the only problems are the unexpected ones.
+Please try it, and if you do run into problems, email me at [luke@lukesmith.xyz](mailto:luke@lukesmith.xyz)!
 I've tried the system personally on Gmail, Teknik.io, cock.li and Yandex, while others have tried other providers.
 If your domain is in the `domains.csv` configuration should be 100% automatic and error free, if it's not in the file, the prompt will simply ask you for server information which you can look up yourself; the script knows exactly where to put everything and will configure everything else!

 The only email provider which I think will *not* work (and will never work) is Proton Mail, but that's only because they require encryption through their web client IIRC.